Choose Your Building Control Provider

 The work can commence within 48 hours of the council receiving the notice.
 N.B. you need to be aware that a Building Notice puts more responsibility for knowing and complying with the building regulations on the person carrying out the work and the property owner.

 So, if you are unsure, the Full Plans route with an approved plan will give you the assurance that you won’t be taking a risk on site.

-Once submitted an experienced Building Control Surveyor will take over to carry out an assessment of the application, aiming to respond within 15 working days.
+Once submitted an experienced Building Control Surveyor will take over to carry out an assessment of the application.
 That could be an approval or advice on any matters that need to be resolved so that we can approve the application.

 Our inspection service is part of the package.
 We will let you know the stages at which we need to be notified (by you or your builder) to carry out site inspections of the work in progress.
 Our surveyors will undertake a bespoke inspection regime for each project and you can request a site visit by phone or use our free inspection request app.
 When your project is completed, with any outstanding issues resolved, we will then issue a Completion Certificate at no extra cost.

 It’s not uncommon for you to want to deviate from the approved plans.
 Your surveyor will be happy to discuss these changes and any implications at a site meeting.